creed-4735/Building-a-Home-Lab/README.md

 - 2. Perform a Target Scan:

-  Use "nmap -A "target-IP" -Pn" to perform a comprehensive assessment of the target system.
-In this scenario, conducting this scan will detect any possible open ports on the target device.
+  Use "nmap -A 'target-IP' -Pn" to perform a comprehensive assessment of the target system.
+In this scenario, conducting this scan will detect any open ports on the target device.

    <img src="https://github.com/user-attachments/assets/a1b4a9e0-8148-4137-aae9-370c91066c0d" width="600">